Ways to search for your next client

 As a web designer, you need to belong to a community.
-Join a facbook group, local MeetUp, and (if you are a WordPress designer or developer) get involve with your local WordCamp.
-For years, I did not understand this concept of going to meetings with my fellow competitors.
+Join a Facebook group or local MeetUp, and (if you are a WordPress designer or developer) get involved with your local WordCamp.
+For years, I did not understand the concept of going to meetings with my fellow competitors.
 While some do attend to keep a close eye out for their competition, most attend for fellowship and friendship.

 Many times while attending a MeetUp or Facebook group, I have found clients looking for solutions to a web design problem.
-I was able to assist with the problem, and was offer the project.
-My knowledge and attendance was the basis of the introduction, which lead to me securing the project.
+I was able to assist with the problem and was offered the project.
+My knowledge and attendance were the basis of the introduction, which lead to my securing the project.

-Some web designer, live on job boards.
-Not a fan of Upwork or Jobs (because they appear to be cost driven and not design driven), many free lance web designer rely on these board for job leads and projects.
-Codeable, who’s selection process is more challenging, is a better option.
+Some web designers live on job boards.
+Not a fan of Upwork or Jobs (because they appear to be cost-driven and not design-driven), many freelance web designers rely on these boards for job leads and projects.
+Codeable, whose selection process is more challenging, is a better option.

-Social Media Platforms, like facebook, twitter and linkedin will have projects posted daily.
-But before you rush to your facebook page, most to the projects are cost based and not designer based.
-For example, when you receive the questions “So how much do you charge for your website?” and you do not know number of pages, and features.
-You have not discuss scope of the project, and the prospective only wants your bottom line (cost).
-This is going to be a touch sell, my recommendation is to put out a figure based on 5-7 page, no eCommerce, or bells and whistles site…for example for $1,000.00 you will received a site similar to www.yourdomain.com.
+Social Media Platforms, like Facebook, Twitter, and LinkedIn will have projects posted daily.
+But before you rush to your Facebook page, most of the projects are cost-based and not designer based.
+For example, when you receive the question “So how much do you charge for your website?” and you do not know the number of pages, and features.
+You have not discussed the scope of the project, and the prospective only wants your bottom line (cost).
+This is going to be a tough sell, my recommendation is to put out a figure based on 5-7 pages, no eCommerce, or bells and whistles site…for example for $1,000.00 you will receive a site similar to www.yourdomain.com.